Welcome to Year Four

 In PSHE we will be exploring our self-esteem and what has an effect on it, which links with our book in English as we continue with ‘There’s a Boy in the Girls’ Bathroom’ with a focus on using direct speech.

-Our Science topic is Animals including Humans, where we will be exploring the functions of the digestive system, identifying types and functions of teeth and constructing and interpreting food chains.
+Our science topic is Animals including Humans, where we will be exploring the functions of the digestive system, identifying types and functions of teeth and constructing and interpreting food chains.

 Thank you for the wonderful work that was shared with us on Teams.
 We have set 6 more assignments.
 Remember, the aim is to do 4 so see which ones stand out to you!